 Coltsfoot

-• young flowering stems can be roasted, boiled or stir-fried.
+• young stems with flowers can be roasted, boiled or stir-fried.

 • leaves can be cooked like spinach.